Soparnik: History

+The dish is dated to about 13th century.
+It was probably created under an oriental influence, parts of which can be seen in the naming of the dish after Turkish sopa for stick (rolling pin), and the round board for rolling the dough called sinija, from Turkish sini for tray.

+Today it is used as a cultural trademark and sold increasingly on markets and in restaurants and found on events and festivals.

+A soparnik-dedicated festival is held in the municipality of Dugi Rat.
+There is also a "Poljički soparnik" society ("Udruga ‘Poljički soparnik’").

 Preparation

-The chard leaves are cleaned with water and dried very well to prevent the thin dough from drenching.
+The chard leaves are washed and strained well to prevent the thin dough from becoming soggy.
 For that purpose they can be left spread out over night and some flour may be added.
 The chard may be stripped of stems and is cut into strips.
-Then chopped onions, parsley, olive oil and salt are mixed in.
+Then chopped onions, olive oil and salt are mixed in.
+In some regions parsley or chopped cabbage are added.